-The Clerk does the initial taxation of costs, adhering to the deadlines in Local Rule 54, except that five court days are allowed for reply to the resistance, if needed.
+The Clerk does the initial taxation of costs, adhering to the deadlines in Local Rule 54, except that five court days is allowed for reply, if needed.
 The practice is to proceed with taxation even if there is a pending appeal.
 However, if a party believes there is reason to wait, a written request to that effect may be filed.

 There are some limits to the Clerk’s discretion when taxing costs, such as in areas of equity, or where specific knowledge of the trial or legal issues of the case are required.
 In such areas, a cost may be denied due to lack of authority or lack of information.
 The requesting party may then seek review by the presiding judge under Fed.
 R. Civ.
 P. 54(d)(1).

 If the claim or invoice for any cost does not contain specific enough information for a determination as to necessity or taxability to be made, the Clerk has the discretion to estimate an allowance or deduction, or to deny the cost.